medium-rowdy/monitor/INSTALL.md

 monitor can be started from conventional (i.e. non-systemd) scripts by invoking `start.sh` from `/etc/rc.local`.

-Alternatively on systemd-based systems copy `monitor.service` to `/etc/systemd/system`, execute `systemd daemon-reload`, and then use the usual systemd commands to check the status, start/stop, enmable/disable `monitor.service`.
+On systemd-based systems copy `monitor.service` to `/etc/systemd/system`, execute `systemd daemon-reload`, and then use the usual systemd commands to check the status, start/stop, enable/disable `monitor.service`.

 In both cases edit `daemon.py` and adjust the directories, systemd flag, address and port near the top of the script.

 The selected port should be open in the firewall so the client script can connect.

-Either start the systemd service, or manually run the startup script.
+Either start the systemd service (`systemctl start monitor.service`), or manually run the startup script (`/opt/monitor/start.sh`).

 Once started, check the log file (`/var/log/monitor.log` by default) for startup messages.